 Ideally, the FISS design would be based only on scientific needs.
 However, some Regulatory Areas are consistently more expensive to sample than others, so for these the efficient subarea designs were developed.
 The purpose of factoring in cost was to provide a statistically efficient and logistically feasible design for consideration by the Commission.
-During the Interim and Annual Meetings and subsequent discussions, cost, logistics and tertiary considerations (Table 1) are also factored in developing the final design for implementation in the current year.
+During the Interim and Annual Meetings and subsequent discussions, cost, logistics and tertiary considerations (Table 1.1) are also factored in developing the final design for implementation in the current year.
+It is anticipated that under most circumstances, cost considerations can be addressed by adding stations to the minimum design proposed in this report.
 In particular, the FISS is funded by sales of captured fish and is intended to have long-term revenue neutrality, meaning that any design must also be evaluated in terms of the following factors: